bilaltas/CodeKit-Free/readme.txt

 * Add **new PHP functions** in your functions.php
 * Implement instant code changes in case of an urgency

-Then, Custom Codes is just what you need.
+Then, CodeKit is just what you need.
 Install in a few minutes, develop and deploy in a few seconds.

 == Robust Code Editor ==
-Custom Codes is intended for novice as well as professional users, and it allows you to add simple code blocks alongside helping you with development or deployment in case of an urgency.
+CodeKit is intended for novice as well as professional users, and it allows you to add simple code blocks alongside helping you with development or deployment in case of an urgency.

 == LANGUAGE BASED FEATURES: ==